Honors & Awards

 » Big 12 Commissioner’s Spring Academic Honor Roll (2011)

 Mike Moudy moved into the regular offensive line rotation for the Huskers during the 2013 season.
-After beginning the season as an alternate at left guard with fellow junior Jake Cotton, Moudy was moved into a starting role following an injury to All-America right guard Spencer Long in mid-October.
+After beginning the season alternating at left guard with Jake Cotton, Moudy was moved into a starting role following an injury to All-America right guard Spencer Long in mid-October.

 However, the injury bug that stung the offensive line throughout the second half of the year also hit Moudy.
 He suffered a shoulder injury in practice in mid-November and missed the final four games.
-The 6-5, 305-pound senior is expected to battle for a starting spot at right guard once he returns to the field.
+The 6-5, 305-pound senior was forced to sit out of contact drills during the spring, but is expected to battle for a starting spot at right guard once he returns to the field.
 He will also provide leadership to a young offensive line that lost five regulars to graduation.

-Moudy played in the first nine game of the season on the offensive line, including starting three games at right guard following an injury to Spencer Long.
-Moudy’s play helped junior I-back Ameer Abdullah rush for 1,568 yards, the most by a Nebraska player in 16 seasons.
+Moudy played in the first nine games, including three starts at right guard following an injury to Spencer Long.
+Moudy’s play helped junior I-back Ameer Abdullah rush for 1,690 yards, the most by a Nebraska player in 16 seasons.
 The line also solidified a Husker offense that was forced to start three different quarterbacks during the season.

 2011 (Redshirt Freshman)

-Moudy added depth on the line, but did not see game action.
+Moudy added depth on the line, but did not see action in 2011.

 Before Nebraska (Douglas County HS)

-As a senior, Moudy averaged double figures in pancakes per game, helping Coach Jeff Ketron's Douglas County High School team to the Class 5A state playoffs.
-Moudy's play earned him first-team all-conference and first-team all-state honors from the Denver Post.
-Moudy was also selected to play in the USA vs. the World all-star game in Miami in January.
+As a senior, Moudy averaged double figures in pancakes per game, helping Coach Jeff Ketron’s Douglas County High School team to the Class 5A state playoffs.
+Moudy’s play earned him first-team all-conference and first-team all-state honors from the Denver Post.
+Moudy was also selected to play in the USA vs. the World all-star game in Miami in January of 2010.